MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 # Copy the settings for your workspace below
 workspace = Workspace(
-    resource_id = ""   # add the Resource ID of the Azure Quantum workspace you created )
+    resource_id = "", # add the Resource ID of the Azure Quantum workspace you created location    = ""  # add the Azure region in which the Azure Quantum workspace was created (optional, defaults to "West US")
+)
 workspace.login()
 ```